 NDIS, BRI and You

-The NDIS will provide all Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to enjoy an
+The NDIS will provide all Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to enjoy an ordinary life.

 The NDIS will help people with disability achieve their goals.
 This may include greater independence, community involvement, employment and improved wellbeing.